kossiitkgp/KWoC-Frontend/public/faq.md

 - __Can you provide me any advice so that I can start preparing for it beforehand?__

-  Play around git and GitHub.
-Create an account on GitHub, set up git on your machine and start experimenting with it.
-You can also begin by following Codecademy's git interactive tutorial.
+ Get familiar with git and Github.
+Check  [this](https://opensource.guide)Open Source guide.
+Also, practice git [here](https://gitimmersion.com/index.html).
+You can also begin by following [Codecademy's git interactive tutorial](https://www.codecademy.com/learn/learn-git).

 - __Is there any other similar kind of program that I might find interesting?__